Q.

 A.

 The true location is y/b=0.411.
-Another typographical error that has been
+Another typographical error that has

 corrected in the website data files.